These repositories are compatible with an F-Droid client application. The F-Droid project is not responsible for any

 Tagesschau is a german public-service TV news featuring their own F-Droid repo, which contains their official app which as of today sadly isn’t free and open source.
 The free app Hamburger from the F-Droid default repo is another app for Tagesschau with other functionality and under the terms of the Affero GPL.

-This is a copy of the Calyx Institute F-Droid repository for test purposes.
-It is a repository of apps to be used with CalyxOS.
+This is a repository of apps to be used with CalyxOS.

 Signal-FOSS is an open source degoogled fork of Signal for Android that uses OpenStreetMaps for maps and a websocket connection to the Signal server.